 I tend to think of this other “me” as my big brother.
 He’s someone who resembles me, has many but not all of my experiences, and is older in the sense that his life hasn’t had the kind of setbacks that mine has.
 I remember discussing my bipolar disorder with a colleague of mine, and calculated that my bipolar disorder, back when I wasn’t properly treated, had set me back about five years.

 I realized something else important about this other “me.”
 He isn’t really my theory of what I would have been like if I didn’t have bipolar disorder.
-Instead, he is a cobbling together all the things that I imagine would have happened differently if bipolar disorder had not affected my life.
+Instead, he is a cobbling together all the things that I’ve missed out on because of my bipolar disorder.
 It doesn’t account for any of the accidental things along the way.
 It doesn’t give him any room to develop his own life or have his own discoveries.
 He’s just me, stripped of one aspect of my life.So, what is this other me like?
 Well, he’s better dressed than me and better groomed.
 He’s got a house and a car.
 He laughs more than me, but has a worse sense of humor.
 He’s a successful math professor.
 He never went into philosophy, since he never had the drive to improve his life through the use of reason.
 He may or may not be religious, as he didn’t have to account for the kind of ecstatic experiences that drove me in that direction.
-Instead, he’s likely politely agnostic.
+Instead, he’s politely agnostic.
 He probably votes Liberal.
 I’m not entirely sure of his views on religion or politics, since he doesn’t like to discuss those matters.

 What’s also interesting about him is that I imagine him seeing me back.
 From slightly behind my right shoulder, he looks at me, worries about me and wants to help me, all while not quite understanding me.
 He normally wouldn’t have time for someone like me, but I’m his little brother and he cares about me.
 However, he doesn’t have the kind of empathy that I have.
 He’s me stripped of much of my personal suffering, so he’s never really learned to empathize.
 So, he’s like the successful older brother with whom it’s difficult to relate.